[Last updated 9th November, 2018]

 Histamine intolerance is poorly understood in the medical world.

-Most health professional are not knowledgeable on the topic, diagnosis is flaky at best, and the condition itself is difficult to treat.
+Most health professionals are not knowledgeable on the topic; diagnosis is flaky at best; and the condition itself is difficult to treat.

 That’s why I’ve created this guide.
 It’s a comprehensive, research-driven review of histamine intolerance, with a particular emphasis on diet and treatment.

 - Signs and symptoms of histamine intolerance

 - How much histamine is safe for those who are sensitive?